jeffwhite530/pfsense-backup/README.md

 ## Help!
 - Is the username correct?
 - Is the password correct?
 Is it quoted properly?
-- The container runs in the UTC timezone, so the cron schedule might be offset from what was expected.
+- The container runs in the UTC timezone by default so the cron schedule might be offset from what was expected.

 ## Credits
 Hat tip to [furiousgeorge/pfsense-backup](https://hub.docker.com/r/furiousgeorge/pfsense-backup/) for the idea and some of the code, github at [hannah98/pfsense-backup](https://github.com/hannah98/pfsense-backup).
 This version was forked from [zxjinn/pfsense-backup](https://github.com/zxjinn/pfsense-backup).